Needham Market

 Needham Market is a historic market town in the Mid Suffolk district of Suffolk, England, set in the Gipping Valley.
 Nearby villages include Barking, Darmsden, Badley and Creeting St Mary.
-The town is located just east of the A14 trunk road, between Ipswich to the south and Stowmarket to the north; it is also sited on the Great Eastern Main Line, with the Needham Lake and the River Gipping being just east of the railway station.
-As of the 2021 United Kingdom census, the town had a population of 4,700 residents.
+The town is located on the south and west side of the A14 trunk road, between Ipswich to the south and Stowmarket to the north; it is also sited on the Great Eastern Main Line, with the Needham Lake and the River Gipping being just east of the railway station.
+As of the 2021–2022 United Kingdom censuses, the town had a population of 4,700 residents.
 The town of Needham, Massachusetts, was named after Needham Market.